-We have evaluated and reviewed your risk management arrangements in 2019/20 resulting in a reasonable assurance opinion and thus we consider that we can place reliance on your risk registers / assurance framework to inform the internal audit strategy.
+We have evaluated and reviewed your risk management arrangements in 2019 / 2020 and we are due to complete a further review of the organisations' risk management arrangements as part of the 2022 / 2023 internal audit plan, the results of which were not available at the time of writing this plan.
 We have used various sources of information (see Figure A below) and discussed priorities for internal audit coverage with senior management and the Joint Independent Audit Committee.